 Hoping to see a bald eagle in its natural habitat?
 Chances are pretty good you can with a little luck and by following a few expert tips below.

-World Bird Sanctuary executive director and CFO Roger Holloway also advises studying a guidebook's birds of prey section.
-“They may be soaring pretty high up, so just looking and memorizing what that shape is like can help you confirm the identity.”
+Visit the Great Rivers and Routes website, where you can find viewing routes, see an updated eagle count for each spot, and download the Eagle Watcher’s passport.
+World Bird Sanctuary executive director and CFO Roger Holloway also advises studying a guidebook’s birds of prey section.
+“They may be soaring pretty high up, so just memorizing what that shape is like can help you confirm the identity.”

-Pack binoculars, and scan like a pro.
-Binoculars can really enhance the experience of finding eagles, determining if they are adults or juveniles, and seeing what they’re up to, says Holloway.
-And what, exactly, are you looking for once you start scanning the rivers?
-"From far away, you’re looking for dark specks,” he says.
+2. Pack binoculars, and scan like a pro.
+Holloway says binoculars enhance the experience of finding eagles.
+What should you look for?
+“From far away, dark specks,” he says.
 “Zero in, and see if you can get a count.”
-Adults will look like the picture you have in your mind of the patriotic icons.
-Juveniles won’t yet have the distinctive white head or tail, nor the fully yellow beak.
+Adults will look like the patriotic picture you have in your mind.
+Juveniles won’t yet have the distinctive white head or tail, or the fully yellow beak.

-Be patient.
+3. Be patient.
 “Spotting eagles requires patience,” says Holloway.
 “Sometimes people hear about it and think there’s going to be huge swarms of eagles.”
-Sometimes that’s true, but sometimes it takes a little work.
+Sometimes that’s true, he adds, but in many cases, it takes a little work.

-Study the eagles' behavior.
-If you spot eagles in the wild, just what are they likely to be up to?
-“Arguing, fighting, yelling, whining!” says Holloway.
-“The eagles sometimes can be loud.
+4. Study the eagles’ behavior.
+If you spot eagles in the wild, what are they likely to be doing?
+“Arguing, fighting, yelling, whining!”
+Holloway says.
+“The eagles can be loud.
 They are territorial.
 When you see a cluster of them in the trees or circling around over the water, it’s not like they want to be together—they’re not a flock bird.
 But when the winter comes around, this is where they have food available, so they’ll tolerate each other.”

-Appreciate other waterfowl.
-Be ready to pivot and be wowed by other birds while you’re looking along the river.
-Many other interesting waterfowl will be on the scene, such as ducks, geese, swans, and even pelicans, says Holloway.
+6. Appreciate other waterfowl.
+Be ready to pivot and be wowed by other birds.
+Many interesting waterfowl will be on the scene, such as ducks, geese, swans, and even pelicans, Holloway says.
 Short-eared owls, which can be active during the day, may also be around.